-Visitors to Moscow can enjoy comfortable and stylish rooms at the Park Inn Sheremetyevo Airport Hotel, which is just minutes from Moscow Airport.
+Visitors to Moscow can enjoy comfortable and stylish rooms at the Park Inn by Radisson Sheremetyevo Airport Moscow Hotel, which is just minutes from Moscow Airport.

 If you are on a business trip to Moscow make time to see some famous Moscow attractions when you visit the city.